 1. Make sure you have a business account

-If you don’t already have a business account, you will need to complete this step before you will be able to become verified on Pinterest.
+If you do not already have an account, you must complete this step before verifying on Pinterest.

-As a bonus, setting up a business account is free and will also give you access to analytics and other important tools that can help you maintain and grow your professional presence on Pinterest.
+As a reward, setting up an account is free, and it also gives you analytics and other important tools that can help you maintain and grow your professional Pinterest presence.

-Business accounts can also be linked to a personal Pinterest account and you’ll have the ability to switch between both.
-You can link a maximum of four business profiles to a personal Pinterest account.
+Merchant accounts can also be linked to a personal Pinterest account, and you can switch between the two.
+You can link up to four business profiles to a personal Pinterest account.

-To get started, first ensure you are signed in to your account.
-Then, click the three dots at the top right corner of your screen.
+To get started, first make sure you are logged in to your account.
+Then, click on the three dots in the upper right corner of your screen.

 Click Get started.

-You will need to answer a few basic questions about your business including your business name, your website URL, your country/region and your preferred language.
+You will need to answer a few basic questions about your business, including your business name, website URL, country / region, and language.
 Then click Next.

-Next, you will be asked to describe your brand, which will help Pinterest customize your recommendations.
-You will get to choose from:
+Next, you will be asked to describe your brand, which helps Pinterest personalize your recommendations.
+You can choose one: